 - date and time (either local or UT)

 - equipment used (telescope and eyepiece, or telescope and camera)

 Additionally, you should record:

 - both formal and common names of each target, if applicable.
 For example, Mare Crisium is also called the "Sea of Crises".

 - the lunar phase the observation was made at.
 Use either named phase (i.e., "waning gibbous moon") or lunation day (i.e., "16 day moon").

 c.
-Log written descriptions and/or sketches as specified in the target list.
-Written descriptions will be required for about three-quarters of your observations, and simple sketches will be required for the other one quarter.
+Log written descriptions and/or sketches, or images as specified in the target list.
+If you are not doing imaging, then written descriptions will be required for about three-quarters of your observations, and simple sketches will be required for the other one quarter.
 For the sketches, label any major feature your sketch includes, such as additional craters sketched, mountain chains or peaks, or other annotations that will explain certain features of the sketch, like "this area is very rough", or "top of crater has a flat ring".
 The goal here is to build observing and record keeping skills, not to make an artist of you.

 Submitting for Certification